Alveo/pyalveo/readme.md

 Documentation
 -------------
 This file provides only an introduction to this module.
 Full documentation can be found at ./documentation/index.html

+To get started immediately, download your ``alveo.config`` file from the Alveo web interface, place it in your home directory, then call ``hcsvlab.Client()`` to obtain a Client instance configured with your API key.

 Dependencies
 --------------